 Your Standard is Not Everyone’s Standard

-Many times we can find ourselves determining others are wrong or not as spiritual or as mature as us in their faith, and we base it by looking at their lifestyles and choices against our choices.
+Many times we can find ourselves determining others are wrong or not as spiritual or as mature as us in their faith, and we base it on looking at their lifestyles and choices against our choices.
 When we do this, we have just taken God off of His throne and put ourselves on the throne.

 The way we live and many of the choices we make are determined because of our faith in Christ, but many other choices we make are personal preferences.

 What would your perfect standard look like?
 Farm living or city living?
-Homeschool, private school, Christian school or public school?
+Homeschool, private school, Christian school, or public school?
 Skirts or pants?
 Long or short hair?
 Birth in a hospital or home birth?
 Natural medicine or conventional medicine?
 Big or small church?
 Family integrated church or separate services for various ages?
 Bake your own bread or buy bread?
 Big house or small house?
-Home garden or farmer's market?
+Home garden or farmer’s market?
 Suburban or Minivan?
 Classical music or country?
 Large family, medium or small family?
 Movies or no movies?
 TV or no TV?
-Working mom or stay at home mom or work from home mom?
+Working mom or stay-at-home mom or work-from-home mom?
 And the list goes on and on.

 See, here is what I want to get across.
-It is not wrong to have strong opinions and live your life in the way the Lord has called your family too, but it becomes a problem when we put our standard on other families and judge them because they are not doing it our way.
+It is not wrong to have strong opinions and live your life in the way the Lord has called your family to, but it becomes a problem when we put our standards on other families and judge them because they are not doing it our way.
 The problem is a problem because we see our way as the only right way.
-When we judge and criticize wrongly- you know what – we're in sin.
+When we judge and criticize wrongly- you know what – we’re in sin.